 About Autism at Kingwood

-Our services include supported living, where we help people to live as independently as they can and make their own decisions about the lives they want to lead.
+Our caring and highly-skilled social care staff provide supported living, helping people to live as independently as they choose and to make their own decisions about the lives they want to lead.
 The range of support ranges from 24 hour care, to a few hours of outreach for people who need a little extra support to help them live independently.

-We also have a highly skilled Autism Psychology and Practice Team who deliver the Oxfordshire Adult Autism Diagnosis Service, also providing post-diagnostic support, guidance and advice.
+Additionally, we employ an Autism Psychology and Practice Team for people who might need additional, intensive support.
+We deliver the Oxfordshire Adult Autism Diagnosis Service, on behalf of Oxford Health also providing post-diagnostic support, guidance and advice.

-We are committed to enabling people to access their community and participate in leisure , recreational and developmental activities wherever possible.
-We run two social clubs, two horticultural projects and organise social events throughout the year.
+We are proactive in enabling people to access their community and to participate in leisure, recreational and developmental activities wherever possible.
+We run two social clubs, horticultural and DIY projects, a programme working with assistance dogs, and organise social events and gatherings throughout the year.

 Autism at Kingwood is a caring employer to over 300 people and we really recognise the value of our staff.
-Encouraging personal development at all levels, we provide extensive training to staff throughout their career.
-Staff stay with us and we are proud of our low turnover rate – half the average for this sector.
+Encouraging personal development, we provide extensive training to staff throughout their career.
 We work hard to maintain staff motivation to demonstrate how valued staff are.

 Our relationship with the families of those we support is incredibly important to us and we like to work in partnership with families wherever possible.